thoughtspot/cs_tools/docs/cs-tools/archiver/README.md

                                       information to console on content to be archived

       --no-prompt                     disable the confirmation prompt
-      --helpfull                      Show the full help message and exit.
+      --report PATH                   directory, generates a list of content to be archived --helpfull                      Show the full help message and exit.
       -h, --help                      Show this message and exit.
     ```